jdsandifer/AkkaHttp-MongoDB/README.md

-# Akka HTTP Quickstart
+# Akka HTTP Quickstart with MondoDB

-This is the repo for the [free Akka HTTP Quickstart course](https://rebrand.ly/gh-akka-quickstart).
+This is a repo I created to provide a simple setup for a basic REST API using Scala, Akka HTTP, and MongoDB.

-There's a branch per each video that involves writing code.

-In this free course you will get your hands dirty and build a backend application for a todo list.
-You'll learn:

-- How to use the Akka HTTP's routing DSL
-- What directives are and how to create your own
-- Parse your models to and from JSON
-- Unit test your routes using the Akka HTTP's testkit

-Hope you enjoy it!
+It also includes a setup for route testing.
+(Testing the API from input to output without using HTTP connections.)

+Note: Mongo is setup to read from a local database.
+You'll have to point it to the right spot for your project.